Skip to main content

 Talk to them about the risks to your baby and ask their advice about whether to get tested.

-Routine testing is not currently recommended and tests are rarely done on the NHS, but you can pay for one privately.
+Routine testing is not currently recommended and tests are rarely done on the NHS.
+This is because group B strep is very common and testing cannot predict whether a baby will get an infection.
+You can pay for a test privately.

 Find out more about getting tested for group B strep on the Group B Strep Support website